banjtheman/twitter_algo_builder/README.md

 pip install -r requirements.txt
 ```

-### Twiiter API
+### Twitter API

-You will need the [Twitter v1.1](https://developer.twitter.com/en/docs/twitter-api/v1) API to build your algorithm agasint your home timeline.
+You will need the [Twitter v1.1](https://developer.twitter.com/en/docs/twitter-api/v1) API to build your algorithm against your home timeline.
 You can sign up here https://developer.twitter.com/en/docs/twitter-api

 ### Get Tweets

 Once you have API access, you can get a list of tweets from your home timeline with the [/home_timeline](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/timelines/api-reference/get-statuses-home_timeline) endpoint.
-The following code is how we get a list of tweets to be proccesed by your algorithm.
+The following code is how we get a list of tweets to be processed by your algorithm.

 ```python
 from typing import Dict, Any, List